DongShaoNB/BedrockPlayerSupport/README_EN.md

  6. Bedrock player use the command `/homegui` to open a form and get home
  7. After bedrock player respawn, a form open to return to the last death location
  8. Bedrock player use the command `/warpgui` to open a form and teleport to a warp
+ 9. Bedrock player use the command `/kitgui` to open a kit form

 ## Depend